adlnet-archive/LR-Wordpress-Plugin/README.md

   * Widgetize Pages Light allows you to create a "sidebar" that is displayed in the main content area of a page.
   * You may follow [Widgetize's sidebar creation instructions](http://otwthemes.com/online-documentation-widgetize-pages-light/) whenever this document asks you to create a new sidebar.

+### Installing the Service Proxies
+0. Go to the wp-admin page and login as an administrative user
+0. Install and activate the json-api Wordpress plugin.
+0. Copy the files from our controllers directory to wp-content\plugins\json-api\controllers directory
+0. On the wp-admin page go to the JSON API settings page via the left menu setting -> JSON API
+0. Enable the Data, Search and Standards controllers, all others can be deactivated.

 ##Configuration

 ### Creating a Results Page